 Smart, self-driving systems for cleaner cities

-Autonomous waste collection robots are smart, self-driving machines that collect trash and recyclables without human drivers.
-They use cameras, LiDAR sensors, and GPS to navigate streets, sidewalks, or indoor facilities safely and efficiently.
+Autonomous waste collection robots are sophisticated, driverless vehicles that collect trash.
+They use cameras, LiDAR sensors, and GPS to safely and effectively drive down streets, sidewalks, or in buildings.